-ACCESS Health International released its much anticipated book Aging with Dignity: Innovation and Challenge in Sweden – The Voice of Care Professionals on July 1.
+ACCESS Health International recently released its latest book Aging with Dignity: Innovation and Challenge in Sweden – The Voice of Care Professionals.
 The book is a study in the future of long term care through the lens of the Swedish healthcare system.
 It is based on a series of interviews ACCESS Health conducted with more than thirty long term care professionals in Sweden.
 Click here to read through the primary interviews on which the book is based.

 If a small, wealthy nation like Sweden, with well developed healthcare and social welfare systems, encounters difficulties adapting to demographic change, so too will other nations.
 It is our hope that readers of our book will recognize as universal both the challenges and the innovative solutions presented here.
-Order your copy of the book on Amazon and scroll down to read the full length interviews and case studies on which the book is based.
+Download a free copy of the PDF by clicking here or order a print or ecopy of the book on Amazon.
+Scroll down and click on the links to read the full length interviews and case studies on which the book is based.

 Chapter One: The Reality of Demographic Change

 The opening chapter of Aging with Dignity describes demographic change as a pressing concern for healthcare systems worldwide.
 It highlights demographic change in Sweden and around the world, especially in fast aging nations such as Italy, Japan, and the United States.